pyscripter/pyscripter/Help/source/assistant.md

 The following three commands are only available when a part of the code is selected.

-*Add Comments*\
+*Explain*\
-Ask the Assistant to add comments to the selected piece of code.
+Ask the Assistant to add comments explaining the selected piece of code.
 The comments should help users to understand the logic and functionality of the code.

 *Fix bugs*\